bidda/hello-bidda/README.md

 # hello-bidda
-just hello world i n in our style.
+just hello world in our style.